-New Brunswick has achieved the O_3 CAAQS consistently since their introduction in 2012 and the current results are very good.
-The long-term trend for O_3 concentration in the province has been relatively stable as seen in the chart below.
+New Brunswick has achieved the O3 CAAQS consistently since their introduction in 2012 and the current results are very good.
+The long-term trend for O3 concentration in the province has been relatively stable as seen in the chart to the right.